picmac/treazrisland/docs/ops/ci-cd.md

 - The referenced env file exists and is readable by the runner service.
 - Sensitive environment editing happens with shell history disabled (`HISTCONTROL=ignorespace` or editing via `nano`/`vim`).
-- Additional secrets referenced by the env file (ScreenScraper keys, Postmark tokens, OAuth secrets) are set and rotate per security policy.
+- Additional secrets referenced by the env file (ScreenScraper keys, SMTP credentials, OAuth secrets) are set and rotate per security policy.

 ## 7. Understand the GitHub Actions workflow